loqoman/ASAPoster/data/README.md

 Each entry is recorded in UTC, with the first entry being made at 00:15:00 UTC on Febuary 1st, 2020 (01.02.2020).
 There is one entry every **5 to 15** mins until December 10th, 2020 23:30:00 (10.12.2020).

-All data is recorded from the Citizen Weather Observer Program (http://www.wxqa.com/) across the Kitsap Pennsula.
+All data is recorded from the Citizen Weather Observer Program (http://www.wxqa.com/) across the Kitsap Pennsula

+## Directories

+`weatherstation` -- `.csv` files sorted by weatherstation callsign